badruzeus/CloverEFI-4MU/README.md

 - [x] ... and much more.
 [Here's](https://sourceforge.net/projects/cloverefiboot/) for details.

 ### Requirements
-However, following this specific project you have to meet these conditions:
+However, following this project you have to meet conditions below:
 - [x] Only for PC (Desktop / Laptop) with UEFI firmware capable: Check your BIOS Features
 - [x] Make sure that your PC is able to reach Clover GUI:
       Create USB Clover with [this Tool](http://cvad-mac.narod.ru/index/bootdiskutility_exe/0-5) via Windows.
-      <p>Then boot from it for testing purpose
+      <p>Then boot from it for testing purpose (UEFI Mode)
 - [x] Basic knowledge about bootloader and UEFI / BIOS settings
-- [x] Pre-installed Ubuntu Linux (and it's flavours) or LiveMode
+- [x] Pre-installed Ubuntu Linux (and it's flavours) or Live Mode
 - [x] Make a backup of whole "Internal EFI Partition" is highly recommended.

 ### How to Use
 1. Clone or Download whole repo: $ `git clone https://github.com/badruzeus/CloverEFI-4MU`
-2. (Optional) My Clover Themes collection: $ `git clone https://github.com/badruzeus/MyCloverThemes` Go to [docs](https://github.com/badruzeus/CloverEFI-4MU/docs/) for Theming how to
+2. (Optional) My Clover Themes collection: $ `git clone https://github.com/badruzeus/MyCloverThemes` Go to [docs](https://github.com/badruzeus/CloverEFI-4MU/blob/master/docs/How-to-use-Clover-Themes.txt) for Theming how to
-3. Then, just follow provided "Video Tutorial" below: (be really carefull when accessing EFI Partition with root access)
+3. Then, just follow provided ["Video Tutorial"](https://youtu.be/YPWWinxwOcY) below: (be really carefull when accessing EFI Partition with root access)

    [![CloverEFI-4MU](https://github.com/badruzeus/CloverEFI-4MU/raw/master/CloverEFI-4MU.png)](https://youtu.be/YPWWinxwOcY)